VaibhavSharma08/UDDHARAK/README.md

-# UDDHARAK_Hack_SURREY
+# UDDHARAK
-REPO for project made during Cuse Hacks
+REPO for project.

 This is the GitHub repository for the project UDDHARAK: Temperature and Humidity Monitoring System.